Security News

 provides a default menu for your electron applications, with convenience functions for multiplatform use and i18n.

-Install using npm install electron-create-menu
+Install using npm install electron-create-menu.

-Instead of importing Menu from electron
+Instead of importing Menu from electron, import it from electron-create-menu:

 import Menu from "electron-create-menu";